KernelSU-Modules-Repo/asl/README.md

 - ./alpine/.rurienv It has been set to an unmodifiable attribute; remove it using `chattr -i ./alpine/.rurienv`.

- destructive actions (useful locally).
-Do not rely on `KAM_IMMUTABLE_RELEASE` — it was removed in favor of interactive handling.

 ### Action secrets / GitHub Actions（CI）
 - `KAM_PRIVATE_KEY`: Add this secret (PEM content) to your repository to enable CI signing.